AwaisRep/CredentialExtractor/README.md

 ## Features

-- **Feature 1**: Gathers all email:pass credentials found in a given directory, for a specific domain
+- **Feature 1**: Gathers all email:pass credentials found in a given directory, for specific domains
 - **Feature 2**: Disgregards all duplicates and old values
 - **Feature 3**: Uses multi-threading (10 threads) to simultaneously work on extracting credentials from files